paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-02-27-apple_cultivars.md

     * External HD1: Rosemary
     * External HD2: Agnes

-    Helps me make my workspace my own... everyone knows their names around the office, too :).
+    Helps me make my workspace my own… everyone knows their names around the office, too :).

 - author: Sam Hardacre
   gravatar: 56453a0d1cc99a6c80ffd00cf7822302
   date: 2009-02-27T20:50:23Z
   url: http://www.nocturnalmonkey.com
   content: |
     This is a great idea.
-Unfortunately I've no specific naming conventions with the exception of my external hard drives which I named after cartoon characters (Zim and GIR).
+Unfortunately I’ve no specific naming conventions with the exception of my external hard drives which I named after cartoon characters (Zim and GIR).
 I might stretch the cartoon naming convention out to my iPhone and other devices but I might try and find something a little more interesting :)

 - author: Andrew Yates
   gravatar: 6461915b9f30e8b4df0d007eb44dc13e
   date: 2009-02-27T21:19:17Z
   url: http://andydev.co.uk
   content: |
-    Never named any Apple stuff anything different from the normal "Andrew Yates' X".
+    Never named any Apple stuff anything different from the normal “Andrew Yates’ X”.
 Sounds a pretty cool idea, I like the HMS Discovery idea alot.

     I wondered what I could use to name all of my Apple gear.